afmhenry/vaccine-signup/README.md

 * Get yo ass vaccinated!

 ## Or make it cool
 * Set up a cronjob for this.
-I've tested this on mac and may need some adjustments.
+I've been running it for a while without issue on a mac, on ubuntu should be trivial.
+Unsure about windows.
-* Replace the paths to match your machine in the example config file
+* Replace the paths in the config file to match your machine in the example config file
-* Run `crontab -e`
+* Run `crontab -e` in terminal
 * Paste in the edited config file.
-It is planned to run at 9am, you can change using this site https://crontab.guru to figure out syntax
+It is planned to run at 9am, you can change using this site https://crontab.guru to guide on syntax
 * I can suggest testing with a minute schedule, (not submitting mode,), you can check results in log.txt.
 You should see a start and end time.
-* You will probably find that it doesnt work, with some permission issue.
+* You will probably find that it doesnt work, with the log containing permission issue.
 You have to give cron access to the filesystem.
 Do at your own risk: https://blog.bejarano.io/fixing-cron-jobs-in-mojave/
 * Then it should work :) Any other debugging can probably be helped by this: https://askubuntu.com/questions/23009/why-crontab-scripts-are-not-working